Information for applicants, new and current students.

 Berlin is gradually coming back to life!
 After a slow start, the German vaccination programme is really accelerating.
 More than 40% of the population have now had their first dose and just under 5 million people are being vaccinated each week.
 Since May 21st, curfew has been lifted, and restaurants and bars have reopened their outdoor areas again.
 Guests must provide a negative Covid test result from the last 24 hours – or proof of complete vaccination or recovery from a coronavirus infection.
 Luckily, free rapid tests are offered at numerous locations around the city.
 Other venues such as museums, shops and galleries are also reopening with the similar requirements and an appointment in some cases.
 These new measures are only valid while the city reports less than 100 infections per 100,000 residents, you can read more about them here.
 Let’s keep working together on keeping each other safe!

-We expect our summer courses to be running normally with a distancing and hygiene protocol in place.
+We ran our short courses over the summer normally with a distancing and hygiene protocol in place.
 Similarly, we anticipate all courses starting in September 2021 to be running onsite with distancing and hygiene protocols in place, or until required differently by the Berlin senate.

 Depending on your place of departure, you will need to present a negative test and quarantine upon arrival in Germany.
 Please keep this in mind while planning your trip, you can check the latest on Germany’s travel requirements here.